Yousuf200/webmeshintr/README.md

 Why I made this: No big goal—I just wanted to move digital particles with my hand and feel like a wizard for 5 minutes.
 Mission accomplished.

+---

 ### 📜 License
-MIT – Do whatever you want with it.
+Do whatever you want with it.